Spentine/Spentris/docs.md

 When the puzzle is saved as a JSON file, the `func` functions cannot be represented.
 The `type` and `parameters` should hopefully be enough to reconstruct the `func` function.

 Both `initFunction` and `(win/loss)Conditions[i]` should use the exact same format, including for the list of valid types.
 Although it may not make sense, it's all just functions in the end, just ran at different points in time.

+`prioritizeWinCondition` is not really possible to enforce, so consider removing its existence from all the comments.

 > **Reference Directory**
 > - [Stacker Parameters](#stacker-parameters)